Stuttgart: City districts

 The city of Stuttgart is administratively divided into 23 city districts – five "inner" districts and 18 "outer" districts.
 Each district has a council headed by a district director.
 From there, the districts are broken down into quarters.
 Since the changes in city statutes on 1 July 2007 and 1 January 2009, the total number of quarters rose to 152.

 Economy

 The Stuttgart area is known for its high-tech industry.
-Some of its most prominent companies include Mercedes-Benz Group, Porsche, Robert Bosch GmbH, McKesson Europe, Hewlett-Packard, IBM, and Sika AG – all of whom have their world or European headquarters here.
+Companies include Mercedes-Benz Group, Porsche, Robert Bosch GmbH, McKesson Europe, Hewlett-Packard, IBM, and Sika AG – all of whom have their world or European headquarters here.